Basic Views on Corporate Governance for the Group

 4. Executive remuneration decision-making process

-To ensure objectivity and transparency in the executive remuneration decision-making process, the Company has established a Compensation Advisory Committee wherein the majority of the membership consists of outside directors to serve as a voluntary advisory body to the Board of Directors.
-Decisions on the POLA ORBIS Group's executive remuneration are made by the Board of Directors within the scope of the remuneration limits approved at the General Meeting of Shareholders based on deliberations and reporting by the Compensation Advisory Committee.
+To ensure objectivity and transparency in the executive remuneration decision-making process, the Company has established a Compensation Advisory Committee, whose majority and chair are outside directors, to serve as a voluntary advisory body to the Board of Directors.
+Decisions on the POLA ORBIS Group’s executive remuneration are made by the Board of Directors within the scope of the remuneration limits approved at the Annual Shareholders’ Meeting after deliberations and reports by the Compensation Advisory Committee.

 unit: mil. yen